| | Vol.16 No.1

 will show those in the college admissions offices that you have

+much to offer their school.
 10. Think Success.
 The competition is stiff these days.

 Your accomplishments won't guarantee admission to any college